 6:30-8:30PM | Live music from local musicians

-Please reach us at llbowman00@gmail.com if you cannot find an answer to your question or if you would like to help with an event.
+Please reach out to llbowman00@gmail.com if you cannot find an answer to your question or if you would like to help with an event.

-Outside foods are allowed.
+Food will be available to purchase from a local chef.
+Outside foods are allowed, though we encourage you to take a peek at what the chefs are cooking up.
 Please bring water and other drinks in non-glass containers.
-Light snacks and drinks will be available for purchase in the Barn.
+Light snacks and drinks will be available for purchase near the Barn.

 A porta-pot is available for use.